 Location: Dalton Cumbrian Facility, Westlakes Science Park

-Those taking up these placements will have an opportunity to engage in our outstanding radiation equipment and purpose-built facilities situated in the exceptionally scenic West Cumbrian countryside.
-This is a stunning and very special environment in which to work, with a low cost of living and easy access to the coast and Lake District National Park.
-The successful candidate must have their own accommodation in West Cumbria for the duration.
-The University of Manchester cannot provide or subsidise living costs for this placement.
-Own transport would be advantageous.
+Those taking up the placements will have an opportunity to engage in using our world-leading radiation equipment and purpose-built facilities situated in the exceptionally scenic West Cumbrian countryside.
+This is a stunning and special environment in which to work, with a low cost of living and easy access to the coast and Lake District National Park.

-- Applicants should be studying a STEM subject at University and also be eligible to work in the UK.
-A-Level students may be considered.
+- Applicants should be studying a STEM subject at University or recently graduated from the same and also be eligible to work in the UK.
+A-Level students may be considered in exceptional cases.

-- Patience, dedication, time management skills and the ability to work under own initiative
+- Patience, dedication, time management skills and the ability to work under one’s own initiative.

-The successful candidate will be paid £9.04 per hour based on a 35 hour working week.
+The successful candidate will be paid £10.93 per hour based on a 35-hour working week.